CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

    ![](./media/ss-12.png)

-1. Once navigated to AI Foundry Portal, select **Agents (1)** from the left menu you will already see an agent pre created.
+1. Once navigated to AI Foundry Portal, select **Agents (1)** from the left menu you will already see an agent **pre created**.
 If not created, then please click on **+ New agent (2)** option to get it created.

    ![](./media/ss-13.png)

-1. Once done, select the created agent, a configuration pane will be opened on the right, provide the following details.
+1. Select the agent, a configuration pane will be opened on the right, provide the following details.

    | Parameter | Configuration |
    |-----------|---------------|